-- Selected the Microsoft Teams digital platform to use consistently across the school to allow interaction, assessment, and feedback with procedures in place to ensure staff are trained and confident in its use.
-This enables us to provide online video lessons recorded by teaching staff and high-quality lessons developed by external providers as well as monitored methods of communication. - Identified ways to discover and overcome barriers to digital access for pupils e.g., forms or other survey methods, distributing school-owned laptops, securing appropriate internet connectivity solutions, providing printed resources, such as textbooks and workbooks, to structure learning, supplemented with other forms of communication to keep pupils on track or answer questions about work.
+selected the Microsoft Teams digital platform to use consistently across the school to allow interaction, assessment, and feedback with procedures in place to ensure staff are trained and confident in its use.
+This enables us to provide online video lessons recorded by teaching staff and high-quality lessons developed by external providers as well as monitored methods of communication.

-- Ensured that school-owned devices distributed for the purpose of access to remote education will always include appropriate safeguarding controls and support to help children and families, and staff use them safely, including information about physically healthy computing e.g., posture, the teaching and learning environment, sleep. - Ensured we can teach a planned and well-sequenced curriculum so that knowledge and skills are built incrementally. - Published on the school website up-to-date information about what is intended to be taught and practised in each subject so that pupils can progress through the curriculum. - Put systems in place for checking, daily, whether pupils are engaging with their work, so we can work with families to rapidly identify effective solutions where engagement is a concern. - Identified a named senior leader [Craig Redhead], with overarching responsibility for the oversight of the quality, delivery, and safety of remote education. - Considered issues that specific individuals or groups of pupils may have engaging with remote education due to their age, stage of development, special educational needs, or disability e.g., where this would place significant demands on parents' help or support, ensuring that the teachers best placed to know how the pupil's needs can be most effectively met to ensure they continue to make progress, work with families to deliver an ambitious and appropriate curriculum - Sought to demonstrate that we understand the requirement for schools under the 2014 Children and Families Act to use our best endeavours to secure the special educational provision called for by the pupils' special educational needs remains in place. - Identified potential personal, professional, and children's safeguarding issues associated with the provision of remote education; put in place hardware, software, procedures, and training to reduce the risk of harm to the adults, children, and young people exposed to it; and ensured the risks are being addressed in a consistent and ongoing way through the curriculum (see below). - Reviewed and updated as necessary relevant Policies, procedures, and supporting documents like our Acceptable Use Agreements in light of remote education provision to ensure that they remain appropriate and useful for keeping the adults, children, and young people exposed to it safe online.
+- identified ways to discover and overcome barriers to digital access for pupils e.g. forms or other survey methods, distributing school-owned laptops, securing appropriate internet connectivity solutions, providing printed resources, such as textbooks and workbooks, to structure learning, supplemented with other forms of communication to keep pupils on track or answer questions about work. - ensured that school-owned devices distributed for the purpose of access to remote education will always include appropriate safeguarding controls and support to help children and families, and staff use them safely, including information about physically healthy computing e.g. posture, the teaching and learning environment, sleep. - Considered how to transfer effective teaching from the classroom into remote education. - Determined our thresholds of absence at which we will again publish on the school website up-to-date information about what is intended to be taught and practised in each subject so that pupils can progress through the curriculum.
+This may trigger reviews and updates of relevant Policies, procedures, and supporting documents like our Acceptable Use Agreements. - Put systems in place for checking, daily, whether pupils are engaging with their work, so we can work with families to rapidly identify effective solutions where engagement is a concern. - Identified a member of the Senior Leadership Team Jack Crosthwaite, Associate SLT, who will take overarching responsibility for the oversight of the quality, delivery, and safety of remote education. - Considered issues that specific individuals or groups of pupils may have engaging with remote education due to their age, stage of development, special educational needs, or disability e.g. where this would place significant demands on parents' help or support, ensuring that the teachers best placed to know how the pupil's needs can be most effectively met to ensure they continue to make progress, work with families to deliver an ambitious and appropriate curriculum - Sought to demonstrate that we understand the requirement for schools under the Children and Families Act 2014 to use our best endeavours to secure the special educational provision called for by the pupils' special educational needs remains in place. - Identified potential personal, professional, and children's safeguarding issues associated with the provision of remote education; put in place hardware, software, procedures, and training to reduce the risk of harm to the adults, children, and young people exposed to it; and ensured the risks are being addressed in a consistent and ongoing way through the curriculum (see below).